microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/ConfigurationAndProfiles.md

 ### Diagnostics

-This controls the visual profiler (note that profiler and profile don't refer to the same thing) that shows a framerate counter, along with basic memory utilization.
+This controls the visual performance tool that shows a framerate counter, along with basic memory utilization.

 ### Scene System